50 Educated Tara Westover Quotes With Page Numbers

 The book Educated by Tara Westover is an inspiring memoir of a young girl’s journey to make something of her life despite being raised in a secluded and oppressive home.

-Against all odds, she decides to get an education and pursue knowledge denied to her.
+Against all odds, she decides to get an education and pursue knowledge that is denied to her.
 She faces extreme difficulties and bravely overcomes them to earn a Ph.D. from Cambridge University.

 This inspiring story of self-empowerment and determination will leave readers hopeful and empowered.